princecjqlara/tokko/DUPLICATE_SEND_FIX.md

 ## Important Notes

-1. **Media messages NO LONGER include separate text**
+1. **ONE message per contact is the CORRECT behavior**
-   - When you attach media, ONLY the media is sent
+   - When media is attached: Contact receives ONLY the media (no separate text)
-   - The text you type is NOT sent as a separate message
+   - When no media: Contact receives ONLY the text
-   - This prevents recipients from receiving 2 messages
+   - This prevents duplicate messages

-2. **Text is only sent when NO media is attached**
-   - If you want to send both media AND text, you need to:
-     - Option A: Send media first, then send text in a separate broadcast
-     - Option B: Use a different messaging approach

-3. **The {FirstName} placeholder still works**
-   - Even though text isn't sent with media, the personalization logic is still in place
-   - This is for future enhancements where we might support captions
+2. **The fix prevents duplicate SEND OPERATIONS**
+   - Prevents the entire send operation from running twice
+   - Prevents sending the same message multiple times to the same contact

-4. **If user still sees duplicates**
+3. **If user still sees duplicates**
    - Check if they're clicking the button multiple times
    - Check console logs for duplicate request IDs
    - Verify the backend request ID cache is working
-   - Make sure they're testing with the latest code changes
+   - Ensure the frontend ref checks are working

+4. **Media-only messages**
+   - When you attach media, the text you type is NOT sent separately
+   - Only the media file is sent
+   - If you want both media AND text, you need to:
+     - First send the media (with media attached)
+     - Then send the text (without media attached)
+   - Or use a different approach where text is embedded in the image itself

 ## Files Modified

-1. `app/api/facebook/messages/send/route.ts` - Changed to send ONLY media when attachment present
-2. `app/bulk-message/page.tsx` - Button click handler improvements for duplicate prevention
+1. `app/bulk-message/page.tsx` - Button click handler improvements
+2. `app/api/facebook/messages/send/route.ts` - No changes (already had protection)